KarthikBH/Image_To_Text_Converter/README.md

 2. On clicking, it finds text in that image.
 3. User can save that image.

 For simplicity converted python file into an application.
+[Image To Text Converter.7z](https://github.com/KarthikBH/Image_To_Text_Converter/raw/master/Image%20To%20Text%20Converter.7z)